morse-simulator/morse/doc/morse/dev/services.rst

-During the simulation initialization, MORSE registers these services for each instances of the component, maps them to one (or several) middlewares (as specified by the user in :doc:`component_config.py <../user/hooks>`), and starts listening for incoming request.
+During the simulation initialization, MORSE registers these services for each instances of the component, maps them to one (or several) middlewares (as specified by the scene description), and starts listening for incoming request.

 Each middleware has its own naming scheme for services, but one can expect the services to be available as ``component_name.service_name``.